-I wrote for Where: Seattle magazine, a luxury travel publication franchise, in the late nineties.
-More recently, I freelanced for Demand Media Studios (now Leaf Group) on topics ranging from daytripping on the isle of Capri in Italy to guidance for U.S. lawful permanent residents traveling to the Virgin Islands, and contributed a chapter on immigration in Italy to Buongiorno Arezzo!, a publication of the University of Oklahoma press.
+I freelanced new content for Demand Media Studios (now Leaf Group) on topics ranging from day-tripping on the Mediterranean isle of Capri to guidance for U.S. lawful permanent residents traveling to the Virgin Islands, and contributed a chapter on immigration in Italy to Buongiorno Arezzo!, a publication of the University of Oklahoma press.

 I wrote a regular immigration column under a byline for LexisNexis Bender’s Immigration Bulletin titled “Consider the Campus,” which covered topics of U.S. immigration that impacted higher education.
 For an example, see “The DREAM Act: A Campus Perspective.”
 Opinion pieces I’ve published include immigration advocacy – “Fighting in Libya Affects Students in Oklahoma,” picked up by the Tulsa World, the Norman Transcript, and the Daily Oklahoman.
 In 2011-2012, I was a regular panelist on radio for “World Views” on the NPR member station KGOU hosted by Dr. Zach Messitte, the then-Dean of the College of International Studies at the University of Oklahoma.